 Q: What do you look for in an application (applicant)?

-A: Your personal statement is very important and should be well written, including correct spelling and grammar.
-It should tell us about the person, not just list courses or accomplishments that we can find elsewhere in the application.
-It is the time to tell us why you think our program is a good match for your goals and a time to address any “hiccups” in the application.
-“Hiccups” might be sitting out a semester or having a poor GPA semester.
+A: Your personal statement is very important and should be well-written, including correct spelling and grammar.
+It should tell us about you as a person, and not just list courses or accomplishments that we can find elsewhere in the application.
+It is the time to tell us why you think our program is a good match for your goals and a time to address any “hiccups” or gaps in the application.
+These might include taking a semester off or having a poor GPA in one semester.